Common questions about adult care

-We can also assess your needs for equipment and adaptations.
+We can assess your needs for equipment and adaptations.
 The assessment is to find out what you are able to do for yourself and what you need help with to see if you meet our criteria for support.
 If you wish to have an assessment please contact the customer service desk or by calling on 01454 868007.
 Please be aware that single equipment below the value of £10 is not issued by the council.
-Please refer to your local mobility shop to purchase this privately, or speak to the Living Centre for advice.
+Please refer to your local mobility shop to purchase this privately.

 Mobility aids such as Zimmer frames are not provided by the council, please talk to your GP who may be able to refer you on.
 The alternative is to purchase your own from a local mobility shop.

 If you think you need a wheelchair, please speak to your GP, or if you have a physiotherapist or occupational therapist please speak to them.
 The Bristol Centre for Enablement can give you more information about the criteria for NHS wheelchairs, on 0300 3000110.
 The alternative is to purchase your own from a local mobility shop or to hire one on a short term basis or buy one from the Red Cross on 0117 3012606.

 If you have a wheelchair which was issued by the Bristol Centre for Enablement and is in need of repair please call 0117 969 6959

 For more information on occupational therapy please see our factsheet.